Philosophies & Resources

 The formation of a neuron's identity is similar to the formation of a professional identity.
 Both processes are driven by intrinsic and extrinsic factors, which interact to create a mature and unique individual.
-Dr. Singleton believes embracing student's identities and meeting them "where they are" in terms of their intellectual and technical skill set, is the key to helping them find their strengths and introducing students to STEM.
+I believe embracing student's identities and meeting them "where they are" in terms of their intellectual and technical skill set, is the key to helping them find their strengths and introducing students to STEM.

 Mentoring: Finding your Scientific Beyoncé

-When identifying a mentor Dr. Singleton encourages her peers and students to imagine Beyoncé.
+When identifying a mentor I encourage folks to imagine Beyoncé.

 "The genius of Beyoncé is that she is so excellent, she doesn’t make you want to be her, but instead the most excellent version of yourself.
 Her excellence while relentlessly persuasive is also intentionally permissive."